paweljarosz/defarc/README.md

 	local connection_type = defarc.get_connection_type()
 ```

-### .get_connection_label([connection])
+### get_connection_label([connection])
 Returns a connection label of selected connection data.
-This function returns a proper connection label if proper connection_id is provided, otherwise it returns a connection label of saved/selected connection_table.
+This function returns a proper connection label if proper connection_id is provided, otherwise it returns a connection label of selected connection_table.

 * **PARAMETER:** `connection` (string, optional) - an id of a connection from Arcweave JSON or Lua table with connection data (connection_table)
 * **RETURNS:** `label` (string) - a string with connection label, stripped of beginning and ending paragraph tags.
 Label could be used as an option to display to players.